hvgo1/CS-165-MP-Team-Mojojojo/README.md

 ->Again, run python manage.py syncdb.
 ->Check the Admin (127.0.0.1:8000/admin)to check if the populate script worked.

-T GO to the APP:
+TO GO to the APP:
 > Type in to your browser: 127.0.0.1:8000/crime